kirkekrusell/Data-engineering-project/README.md

 2. Notice of Economic Activities (Economic Activity Register) 35,769 rows, 8 columns
-Key columns: Number, Entrepreneur name, Register code, Start & End date, Valid, Field of activity
+Key columns: Number, Entrepreneur name, Register code, Start & End date, Valid, Field of activity and Additional_info

 You can create fact and dimension tables with this SQL script